facebook/FAI-PEP/README.md

 # Facebook AI Performance Evaluation Platform

 Facebook AI Performance Evaluation Platform is a framework and backend agnostic benchmarking platform to compare machine learning inferencing runtime metrics on a set of models and a variety of backends.
 It also provides a means to check performance regressions on each commit.
+It is licensed under Apache License 2.0.
+Please refer to the [LICENSE](/LICENSE) file for details.

 Currently the following performance metrics are collected: